mjordan/islandora_workbench/README.md

 The names of the image/PDF/video/etc. files can take any form you want since they are included in the `file` column of the CSV file.
 Files of any extension are allowed.

 By defualt, if the `file` value for a row is empty, Workbench's `--check` option will show an error.
 But, in some cases you may want to create a node but not add any media.
-If you add `allow_missing_files: True` to your config file for "create" tasks, you can leave the `file` cell in your CSV for that item empty.
+If you add `allow_missing_files: true` to your config file for "create" tasks, you can leave the `file` cell in your CSV for that item empty.

 ### The CSV file